Sim4n6/Slack_handler/README.md

 ## Special Thanks fly to

-- [Joachim Metz](https://twitter.com/joachimmetz) for providing an initial feedback on the tool.
+- [Joachim Metz](https://twitter.com/joachimmetz) for providing an initial feedback on the little tool.
 - [David Cowen](https://www.hecfblog.com/2015/02/automating-dfir-how-to-series-on.html) for the awesome serie of "How-to on programming using libtsk and python".
 - Anyone starring the github repository :)